Question:

 Is PCP Embalming Fluid?

 No, PCP is an anaesthetic and is not used in mortuaries.
 Moreover, the idea that sherm involves embalming fluid is mostly a misnomer.
 The confusion stems from the fact that liquid PCP’s pungent smell is reminiscent of formaldehyde (and that so many apparently were familiar with the smell of embalming fluid speaks volumes for the dire circumstances in which the sherm originated).
+Embalming fluid itself contains other toxic substances, such as methanol and ethanol, which can pose additional health risks.
 “Embalming fluid” is thus mostly a code of sorts for the actual substance.

 Get confidential help from our addiction treatment specialists in Orange County.
 Call to join our rehab program today!